 We have met and exceeded the desired outcomes for most actions within this goal.
 Upon reflection and analysis, adjustments have been made to some metrics to better align with student needs and desired outcomes.
-Within year 2, the desired outcome for the number of credits earned was reached, so an adjustment was made to reflect maintaining that status and align with the 32% growth.
+Within year one, the desired outcome for the number of credits earned was reached, so an adjustment was made to reflect maintaining that status and align with the 32% growth.
 This adjusted metric still allow for maintenance and incremental growth in credits earned by students each semester.

-The metrics regarding assessment data and student growth have been modified to reflect a 5% growth from a new baseline established in 2021-22 school year along with establishing new baselines from year to year.
-Currently, the metrics were reflected during the current year, but as testing is not completed until June, metrics will be reflected for the previous year.
-Additional metrics have been added to meet state priorities 1, 4, and 7.
+The metrics regarding assessment data and student growth have been modified to reflect a 5% growth from a new baseline established in 2021-22 school year.